Glenavon F.C.: History

 The Lurgan Blues' form improved significantly in the 2020–21 season, but the club narrowly missed out on a top-six finish; their final points total of 62 was the highest points tally recorded for a team in the bottom-six.
 Their seventh-place finish secured the Lurgan Blues a spot in the Europa Conference League playoffs.
 They faced Larne in the semi-final, losing narrowly to a Martin Donnelly goal in injury time, leaving Glenavon without European qualification.

 The 2021–22 season saw the unexpected departure of the previous season's top scorer, Danny Purkis, but Glenavon would once again claim a seventh-place finish and qualification for the Europa Conference League playoffs.
-They were defeated at the semi-final stage, losing 2-0 against third-placed Glentoran at The Oval.
-The same opposition had eliminated Glenavon in the NIFL League Cup earlier in the season.
+They were defeated at the semi-final stage, losing 2–0 against third-placed Glentoran at The Oval.
+The same opposition had eliminated Glenavon in the Irish League Cup earlier in the season.
 The Lurgan Blues exited the Irish Cup in controversial fashion, having had two goals disallowed against Crusaders.

+On 13 September 2023, it was announced that Gary Hamilton had vacated the post of manager, following a number of poor results at the beginning of the 2023–24 season.
+U20s manager Gary McAlister took over as caretaker for matches against Carrick Rangers and Crusaders, and on 25 September, former Warrenpoint Town manager Stephen McDonnell was appointed in the role on a permanent basis.
+McDonnell steadied the ship at Glenavon and they ultimately avoided relegation from the NIFL Premiership that season, finishing 10th.

+Though McDonnell staved off the threat of relegation in 2023–24, he was relieved of his duties as manager on 17 November 2024, after a poor start to the 2024–25 season.
+He was replaced in the role by former Institute and Cliftonville manager Paddy McLaughlin.
+Glenavon's form notably improved from December to February, with the prospect of a top-six finish becoming a possibility, but a poor ending to that season meant that Glenavon again finished 10th.

+In spite of making several notable signings during the summer of 2025, including Stephen Mallon, Kyle McClelland and Francely Lomboto, Glenavon had a dismal start to the 2025–26 season, and McLaughlin departed the club on 28 September 2025 with the club having lost their opening nine league fixtures.